commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 If above instruction does not work then quit and restart the IDE.
 JUST PRESSING THE (X) AT THE TOP OF THE WINDOW AND CLOSING IT IS NOT ENOUGH, you must close the Commit.Live IDE by using the menu options.

 # The IDE isn't working for me.
-The text is "Unable to connect to Commit Live" in the terminal and I can’t type.
-What do I do?
+The text is "Unable to connect to Commit Live" in the terminal and I can’t type. how can I fix this?

 Is there a red Commit Live...reconnect? warning at the bottom right of the terminal?